 1. Work orders

 Say goodbye to post-it notes, missed phone calls and lost paperwork.
-CMMS software typically include a work order management system that records and tracks all work orders.
+CMMS software typically includes a work order management system that records and tracks all work orders.
 Work orders are the backbone of your maintenance operations, so any CMMS system should enable you to handle a heavy flow of work orders with ease.

 A work order management system allows you to assign employees and job procedures to work orders.
 It also captures labor, parts and material costs.
-You can also use a work order system to track job time, response time, equipment downtime, equipment history, and more.
+You can use a work order system to track job time, response time, equipment downtime, equipment history and more.

 The reporting module of a CMMS system enables you to generate meaningful and easy-to-understand reports, so you can spot trends and identify opportunities for improvement.
-One of the most beneficial preventive maintenance software functions, reports help you monitor equipment performance and work order completion.
+One of the most beneficial preventive maintenance software functions, reporting helps you monitor equipment performance and work order completion.
 In addition, reports can help you keep track of employee productivity and material usage.
 A CMMS will typically provide you with ready-to-run reports as well as the ability to create customized reports.

 3. Web access

 Today’s workforce is becoming increasingly mobile.
 This means that it’s important for maintenance managers and employees to be able to access information about their assets remotely.
-Many CMMS vendors are now offering web-based maintenance software that allows users to access maintenance data via a web browser, so they can log into the system when they are on the road or away from the office.
+Many software vendors are now offering online CMMS that allows users to access maintenance data via a web browser, so they can log into the system when they are on the road or away from the office.